 - Maintain social distancing of at least six feet when in a public setting

 - Vulnerable individuals (aged 60 and older, individuals who are immunocompromised, or have underlining health conditions) should follow the guidelines set forth by the CDC and take enhanced precautions

 - Please voice concerns to staff if you see others not adhering to health and safety measures.

 - Enjoy the great outdoors, activities, and experiences Sun Valley has to offer while embracing safety.

-- All employees received training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, Retail, Ticketing, Lift Operations, Mountain Patrol, and Security.
+- Employees receive training on COVID-19 safety and sanitization protocols.
+In areas with regular guest contact, the frequency of sanitization to surfaces has been increased.
+These areas include Housekeeping, Food & Beverage, Retail, Ticketing, Lift Operations, Mountain Patrol, and Security.

-- Appropriate PPE is worn by all employees based on their role and responsibilities and in adherence to state or local regulations and guidance.
-Training on how to properly use and dispose of all PPE is mandatory.
-Every employee entering the resort is provided a mask and required to wear that mask while on the property in settings where physical distancing measures cannot be or may be difficult to maintain.
-Gloves are provided to employees whose responsibilities require them as determined by medical experts and changed frequently based on guidelines from CDC and local health organizations.
+- Appropriate PPE is worn by employees based on their role and responsibilities and in adherence to state or local regulations and guidance.
+Training is provided on how to properly use and dispose of all PPE.
+Employees are required to wear a mask while on the property.
+Gloves are provided to employees whose responsibilities require them as determined based on guidelines from CDC and local health organizations.

-- All employees have a daily health screening where their temperature is taken and recorded as well as answer questions relating to COVID-19.
-If staff is experiencing any symptoms or have family experiencing symptoms, staff are required to stay at home.
+- Regular health screenings are conducted with staff where temperature checks and answers to COVID-19 related questions are required.
+If staff is experiencing any symptoms or have family experiencing symptoms, they are required to stay at home.